 After crossing the dreaded Mojave Desert, travelers breathed a sigh of relief as they approached the fertile San Bernardino Valley.
 The tourist industry flourished in these early years as it sprouted services, cafes, and motels that many travelers had been without while traveling the long stretch of the desert.

 In the 1930s, during the dust bowl days of the Midwest, thousands fled to the “Paradise” of California to such a degree that California got scared.
-An independent state that had long been isolated, the “powers that be” got worried about all of the people flooding California and instituted highway inspection stations to weed out the “non-worthy.”
-Disguised as agricultural stations, many people were quickly disappointed when they were turned away by the lack of money required to pay the bribe to enter the state.
+An independent state that had long been isolated, the “powers that be” worried about all the people flooding California and instituted highway inspection stations to weed out the “non-worthy.”
+Disguised as agricultural stations, many people were disappointed when they were turned away by the lack of money required to pay the bribe to enter the state.
 According to the legend, some of these “would-be” Californians, without money or means to move forward, walked out into the desert, never to be seen again.

-In the end, it took federal authorities to break up this illegal ring of inspection stations; however, to this day, agricultural checkpoints still exist before entering California.
+Ultimately, it took federal authorities to break up this illegal ring of inspection stations; however, to this day, agricultural checkpoints still exist before entering California.

 In the Mojave Desert, where I-40 bypassed the towns, the few remaining remnants are quickly eroding, so be sure to take lots of pictures now.